tinygrad/tinygrad/docs/developer.md

 ## Runtime

-Runtimes in tinygrad are responsible for device-specific interactions.
-They handle tasks such as: initializing devices, allocating memory, loading/scheduling programs onto devices and etc.
+Runtimes are responsible for device-specific interactions.
+They handle tasks such as initializing devices, allocating memory, loading/launching programs, and more.
+You can find more information about the runtimes API on the [runtime overview page](runtime/overview.md).

-All runtime implementations can be found in the [runtime](https://github.com/tinygrad/tinygrad/tree/master/tinygrad/runtime) directory.
+All runtime implementations can be found in the [runtime directory](https://github.com/tinygrad/tinygrad/tree/master/tinygrad/runtime).

-The base class for all devices is Compiled.
-To initialize a device, you need to provide a set of classes which define how to operate on your device.

-::: tinygrad.device.Compiled

 ### HCQ Compatible Runtimes